Wurtzite/JW_Website/content/home/about.md

 His research interests include mental health and illness, community factors on health and illness, health economics, and statistics.
 He works within the Health Analytics Department at WDG Public Health on K-12 immunization records.

-Manuscripts

--"Univariable Logistic Regression Investigating the Factors That Impact, Sense of Community and the Associations on Mental Health Status at a Southwestern Ontario University: A Cross-Sectional Study."
-(In Preparation)

--"Linear Regression Analysis on Potential Involuntary Celibate ('Incel') demographics in University Populations."
-(In Research)

 Current Projects

 -"Text Mining of 2018-2019 National Football League Season.
 An online population study on the Antisemetism, Racism, and Sexism of NFL audiences."
 (R Studio)